CenterForSpatialResearch/data_mgmt_tutorials/text_analysis.md

 #### Types vs. Tokens

 First, let's find out how many times a given word appears in the corpus.
 In this case (and all cases going forward), our text will be treated as a list of words.
 Therefore, we will use the 'count' function.
-We could just as easily do this with a text editor, but performing this in Python allows us to save it to a variable and then utilize this statistic in other calculations (for example, if we want to know what percentage of words in a corpus are 'lol', we would need a count of the 'lol's.
+We could just as easily do this with a text editor, but performing this in Python allows us to save it to a variable and then utilize this statistic in other calculations (for example, if we want to know what percentage of words in a corpus are 'lol', we would need a count of the 'lol's).
 In the next cell, type:

  `text1.count("whale")`